Disney's Beach Club Resort

-Disney's Beach Club Resort is a beach-themed resort at the Walt Disney World Resort.
+Disney's Beach Club Resort is a New England-style resort at the Walt Disney World Resort in Bay Lake, Florida.
 It opened on November 19, 1990.
 The resort is owned and operated by Disney Parks, Experiences and Products.

-Disney's Beach Club Resort is in the Epcot Resort Area, next to a sister resort, Disney's Yacht Club Resort, and across Crescent Lake from Disney's BoardWalk Resort.
-Disney's Yacht Club Resort and Disney's Beach Club Resort and Villas share amenities and resources, including staff, management, and busses.
-Disney's Beach Club Resort is home to a 73000 sqft convention center, which is shared with Disney's Yacht Club Resort.
-The villas on site are part of the Disney Vacation Club, sitting on 6 acre of land and comprising 282 units.
+Disney's Beach Club Resort is located on Crescent Lake in the Epcot Resort Area, next to its sister resort, Disney's Yacht Club Resort.
+The two resorts share amenities and resources, including staff, management, and buses.
+The resort also includes the Villas, which are Disney Vacation Club properties.